-Non-capital losses that arose in 2006 and thereafter are available to be carried forward for 20 years.
+Non-capital losses are available to be carried forward for 20 years.

 Capital losses for income tax purposes may be carried forward indefinitely and applied against capital gains realized in future years.
-Where applicable, a Fund's net capital and non-capital losses are reported in footnote Net Capital and Non-Capital Losses on the Statements of Changes in Net Assets Attributable to Holders of Redeemable Units.
+Where applicable, a Fund's net capital and non-capital losses are reported in Canadian dollars in the footnote Net Capital and Non-Capital Losses on the Statements of Changes in Net Assets Attributable to Holders of Redeemable Units.

-The Funds have a taxation year-end of December 15 (except for CIBC Canadian T-Bill Fund, CIBC Money Market Fund, CIBC U.S. Dollar Money Market Fund which have a taxation year-end of December 31).
+The Funds have a taxation year-end of December 15, except for CIBC Canadian T-Bill Fund, CIBC Money Market Fund, CIBC U.S. Dollar Money Market Fund, and CIBC Sustainable Canadian Core Plus Bond Fund, which have a taxation year-end of December 31.